unicef/drone-4sdgtoolkit/content/guides/drone-4-supply/_index.en.md

 - Drone delivery bundled with other innovative interventions can offer a cost effective solution for disease (TB) control (based on WHO CEA methodologies)
 - Drone delivery could decrease transport costs if the drones are used frequently enough to overcome the capital costs of installing and maintaining the system.

+## Access our guide on drones in supply chain in the document below:

 ![African nurse in front of a winged drone and hospital holding a cold box with medicine inside](/static/guides/dronesupplychain001.jpg)

-## Want to know more about our approach to deciding how to use drones in supply chain?

-You can access our guide on drones in supply chain in the document below;